aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/autofill-range/_index.md

 description: Learn how to perform an autofill operation in a specified range of an Excel file using Aspose.Cells for JavaScript via C++.
 ---

 ## **Perform an autofill in the specified range in Excel**

-In Excel, select a range, move the mouse to the right-bottom, and drag "plus" to autofill data.
+In Excel, select a range, move the mouse to the bottom‑right, and drag the “plus” sign to autofill data.

-## **Auto Fill Ranges with Aspose.Cells for JavaScript via C++**
+## **Auto‑Fill Ranges with Aspose.Cells for JavaScript via C++**

-The following example shows how to perform an AutoFill operation on a Range, and
+The following example shows how to perform an AutoFill operation on a range.

 [range_autofill.xlsx](range_autofill.xlsx)